flpoirier/healthify-coding-challenge/README.md

 <hr>

 This multipronged approach is much more successful than the naive approach alone.
 Here are some examples of successfully corrected entries:

+[insert entries here]

+However, it does have limitations:

+1. The code takes more than 10 minutes to run.
+There are about 7,000 capitalized words and phrases, and I search the 19,000 entries for each of them three times (for capitalized, lowercase, and uppercase instances) -- more than 20,000 searches.
+This takes more than 8 minutes and is the major performance bottleneck.

+2. The unaffected entries are often poorly or inconsistently capitalized.
+Any common errors in the unaffected code will carry over into the capitalization analysis.

+3. Some words are both acronyms and normal words (ex: 'aids' / 'AIDS'; 'add' / 'ADD').
+The code can't distinguish between them.

+4. Some phrases don't appear in the database enough to be analyzed.
+(Ex: "Seven Hills" only occurs once, and since it's a phrase composed of regular words, it doesn't get corrected.)